 Why Are Older Eggs Easier to Peel When Hard Boiled?

-Whether you are using the sous vide technique or classic boiling method, older eggs are easier to peel after they are hard boiled.
-This is because as an egg gets older, the eggshell loses some of its protective coat making the egg shell more porous and allowing it to take in more external air while releasing internal carbon dioxide.
+Whether using the sous vide technique or the classic boiling method, older eggs are easier to peel after they are hard boiled.
+This is because as an egg gets older, the eggshell loses some of its protective coat, making it more porous and allowing it to take in more external air while releasing internal carbon dioxide.

 As this process continues, the egg white shrinks, creating a small space between the egg white and the shell and thus making it easier to peel.
 On a more scientific note, as the egg white absorbs external air, it becomes more acidic.

-A more acidic environment reduces the amount of stick the egg white (albumen) membrane has to the shell and again makes it easier to peel.
+A more acidic environment reduces the amount of stick the egg white (albumen) membrane has to the shell, making it easier to peel.

-I’m guessing when you boil the eggs before placing them in the sous vide bath, you may be causing some of the same reactions created by age.
-Not sure so if there are any scientists reading this, please let me know in the comments section.
+When you boil the eggs before placing them in the sous vide bath, you may be causing some of the same reactions created by age.
+If any scientists are reading this, please let me know in the comments section.

-I also learned older eggs (and I don’t know exactly what age this happens) will float in a pot of water whereas fresh eggs will float to the bottom.
+I also learned older eggs (and I am still determining exactly what age this happens) will float in water, whereas fresh eggs will sink to the bottom.